 I have seen cake pops everywhere but have never had one because I have never found a gluten free one.
 I have wondered just how difficult they would be to make and it turns out that they are pretty simple to put together.

 I chose to use milk chocolate and white chocolate for the shell.
 I could not find any gluten free candy melts readily available in stores near me on short notice.
-I will be storing my cake pops in the refrigerator until dessert time.
+I will be storing my chocolate covered cake pops in the refrigerator until dessert time.

 If you are looking for a kid friendly kitchen activity, this cake pop recipe will work for you.
 You can keep it simple or set them free with gluten free sprinkles, sanding sugar or chopped chocolate for toppings.

 Fun and adorable, cake pops are easy to make and delicious.
 Choose home made or store bought cake and frosting.